 We’re committed to working together to shared ideas and best practice about how to solve local challenges, like skills and housing.

 This is not to sacrifice our individual priorities.
 Rest assured, rivalry and local pride has not been dimmed.
 But, with a once-in-a-generation opportunity ahead, we know that more unites us than divides us.
 Our intention is to signal to government that business groups across the UK are coming together and committing to work more closely with each other to ensure the regions are better connected, share learning, and grow together post-Brexit.

-We’ll be formally launching the report in on 24th May in Manchester, and over the summer we have several work streams and events planned with our partners.
+We’ll be formally launching the report on 24 May in Manchester, and over the summer we have several work streams and events planned with our partners.
 Members interested should contact Dr Lutton.